 The Kill Switch feature is not enabled by default in any of the PrivadoVPN apps, though their tutorial does draw attention to it and why it’s helpful.

-If you want to enjoy the extra security benefits of a Kill Switch, simply activate the toggle on the main page marked “Kill Switch,” That's it.
+If you want to enjoy the extra security benefits of a Kill Switch and keep yourself protected if your VPN connection drops out, our experts recommend you simply activate the toggle on the main page marked “Kill Switch,” That’s it.
 This applies to all of their apps.

 Does PrivadoVPN work with Netflix?

 Yes, PrivadoVPN works with Netflix.

 Our team of experts tested this, not only confirming that we could connect, but also that we were able to access geo-restricted content in a given region.
 We could on every server we tried, and I have personally enjoyed content from the US in both the UK and Asia.